KDAB/cxx-qt/book/src/getting-started/3-exposing-to-qml.md

 </RCC>
 ```

-And that's it already.
+And that's it.
 We can now [use our cool new class from QML](./4-qml-gui.md).